redox-os/book/src/porting-applications.md

 We recommend that you do this based on the errors you get during the compilation, this method is recommended for maintained applications.

-- Expose the Redox build system environment variables to the current shell, go to the `source` folder of your recipe and update the crates, example:
+- Expose the Redox build system environment variables to the current shell, go to the `source` directory of your recipe and update the crates, example:

 ```sh
 make env